 For those of you who give this care, you shouldn't feel guilty when you need help.
 Don't be afraid to ask.
 Take time to do things in life that you enjoy.
 Although it may be difficult to arrange someone to fill in for you, you should do it often.
 Your loved one needs you to be healthy and emotionally stable in order for you to give them proper care.

 Ask family, friends, or even hire a home health aide.
 Another great option would be to consider a medical alert device such as those sold by the electronic caregiver.
-A very hard move to make would be to place them in a facility for long-term care, but it is necessary in many situations.
+A very hard move to make would be to place them in a senior living home for long-term care, but it is necessary in many situations.
 Help is available, sometimes you just have to really look for it.
 Caregiver care, especially in this setting, should not be ignored.

 As caregivers, we also need to take care of our emotions.
 We need to learn to be confident caregivers.
 Do not suffer from caregiver depression as many caregivers do.
 It is easy to do and I myself have come close to letting my emotions get the best of me especially during post mortem care.